Project Management New Year’s Resolutions for 2026

 Time tracking

-We will track time on our priority projects and use the data to improve estimates.
+We will track time on priority work and use the data to improve planning and estimation.

 Estimating